 In the spring of 2014, the Federal Police of Brazil launched a money laundering investigation into, among other things, allegations of corruption at Petróleo Brasileiro SA (Petrobras), Brazil's state-controlled oil company.
-In less than two years, the investigation had gone global, with enforcement authorities from countries around the world, including the US, joining Brazil in investigating alleged improper payments to Petrobras personnel, as well as to a range of other Brazilian officials, including several high-ranking politicians and officials from other Brazilian state-owned or controlled entities.
-Operação Lava Jato (Operation Car Wash) has led to criminal indictments against 282 individuals and has expanded to include many non-Brazilian companies.
+In less than two years, the investigation had gone global, with enforcement authorities from countries around the world, including the United States, joining Brazil in investigating alleged improper payments to Petrobras personnel, as well as to a range of other Brazilian officials, including several high-ranking politicians and officials from other Brazilian state-owned or controlled entities.
+Operação Lava Jato (Operation Car Wash) has led to criminal indictments against 282 individuals to date and has expanded to include many non-Brazilian companies.
 Since mid-2015, Brazilian authorities have succeeded in securing a large number of prominent convictions related to these indictments.
 For example, on 8 March 2016, a Brazilian court sentenced Marcelo Odebrecht, the former chief executive of Odebrecht SA, a major Brazilian construction conglomerate, and one of Brazil's wealthiest businessmen, to 19 years and four months' imprisonment for various offences, including money laundering, corruption and criminal association, for his role in the payment of bribes to Petrobras officials to win favourable contracts.
 Several other executives of the conglomerate, along with several Petrobras officials, have also been convicted and sentenced for their participation in the scheme.

 On 14 September 2016, Brazilian prosecutors charged Luiz Inácio Lula da Silva, Brazil's president between 2003 and 2011, with several offences, including money laundering and passive corruption, for allegedly receiving personal benefits in exchange for facilitating lucrative contracts with Petrobras and for participating in a scheme that involved using bribes paid by Petrobras contractors for political gain.
 In the months following this initial indictment, prosecutors have added to the list of charges against Silva as Operation Car Wash developed.
 On 12 July 2017, the former president was convicted of passive corruption and money laundering and sentenced to 9.5 years in prison for allegedly accepting more than US\$1 million in kickbacks from a Brazilian engineering firm.
-The conviction is currently under appeal.
+On appeal, a federal appellate court not only unanimously upheld Silva's conviction, but voted to increase his prison sentence from 9.5 years to 12 years and one month.
+Silva was arrested on 7 April 2018, shortly after Brazil's Supreme Federal Court rejected his habeas petition, and began serving his 12-year sentence.

 On 21 December 2016, Brazilian authorities, alongside their US and Swiss counterparts, announced a coordinated global settlement with Odebrecht and its petrochemical unit, Braskem SA, in connection with the underlying misconduct outlined above.
-To resolve criminal and civil charges at the corporate level, the companies agreed to pay at least US\$3.5 billion in fines and disgorgement of profits to government authorities in Brazil, Switzerland and the US, making it the largest collective foreign bribery resolution in history.
+To resolve criminal and civil charges at the corporate level, the companies agreed to pay at least US\$3.5 billion in fines and disgorgement of profits to government authorities in Brazil, Switzerland and the United States, making it the largest collective foreign bribery resolution in history.